 “I have every right to be here, seeing what is happening to my kingdom and my kin.
-It is time we had a talk,” said Nathin fiercely.
+It is time we talked,” said Nathin fiercely.

 “You aren’t very reverent before you gods, Nathin.
-Perhaps you should go and gather yourself, and wait for us to summon you,” said the man.
+Perhaps you should go, gather yourself, and wait for us to summon you,” said the man.

 “Now, brother,” said a woman as she came from behind another pillar.
 “Have some compassion on Nathin.
 He has been watching the kingdom.
 He is clearly upset.”

 “How could I not be upset?” asked Nathin.
 “I have tried to wait and trust you.
 I watched as my line was driven out of power.
-I watched as the folk have struggled for over 300 years, but now the rightful ruler is here and ready, and yet you do nothing as she is abused and overlooked.”
+I watched as my people have struggled for over five hundred years, but now the rightful ruler is here and ready, and yet you do nothing as she is abused and overlooked.”